Trichuriasis: Regions

 Infection of T. trichiura is most frequent in areas with tropical weather and poor sanitation practices.
 Trichuriasis occurs frequently in areas in which untreated human feces is used as fertilizer or where open defecation takes place.
-Trichuriasis infection prevalence is 50 to 80 percent in some regions of Asia (noted especially in China and Korea) and also occurs in rural areas of the southeastern United States.
+Trichuriasis infection prevalence can reach high levels in endemic regions, with high infection rates being reported in some Asian populations, particularly in areas with poor sanitation.
+It also occurs in rural areas of the southeastern United States.

 Infection estimates

 T. trichiura is the third most common nematode (roundworm) infecting humans.
 Infection is most prevalent among children, and in North America, infection occurs frequently in immigrants from tropical or sub-tropical regions.
-It is estimated that 600–800 million people are infected worldwide, with 3.2 billion individuals at risk because they live in regions where this intestinal worm is common.
+It is estimated that 600–800 million people are infected with Trichuris trichiura worldwide, while more than 3 billion individuals at risk of soil-transmitted helminths because they live in endemic regions.

-History

-The first written record of T. trichiura was made by the Italian anatomist Giovanni Battista Morgagni, who identified the presence of the parasite in a case of worms residing in the colon in 1740.
-An exact morphological description and accurate drawings were first recorded in 1761 by Johann Georg Roederer, a German physician.
-Soon after, the name Trichuris trichiura was given to this species.

-Synonyms

-Human whipworm, trichocephaliasis, and tricuriasis are all synonyms for trichuriasis, human infection of the T. trichiura intestinal nematode.
-In Spanish, trichuriasis is called tricuriasis, while it is known as trichuriose in French and Peitschenwurmbefall in German.

 Research

 Development of subunit vaccines requires the identification of protective antigens and their formulation in a suitable adjuvant.
 Trichuris muris is an antigenically similar laboratory model for T. trichiura.
 Subcutaneous vaccination with adult excretory-secretory products (ES) protects susceptible mouse strains from T. muris.
 Larval stages may contain novel and more relevant antigens which when incorporated in a vaccine induce worm expulsion earlier in infection than the adult worm products.
 Nematode vaccines marketed to date have been of the irradiated larval type and used exclusively for the treatment of animals.
 These vaccines are unstable and require annual production, involving the yearly production and sacrifice of donor animals for passage.
 There has been much interest in producing subunit vaccines against human and agricultural parasites since the early 1980s.
 Development of subunit vaccines requires the identification of protective antigens and their formulation with a suitable adjuvant to stimulate the immune response appropriately.

+Recent molecular studies have identified a genetically distinct Trichuris species that is infecting humans.
+In West Africa, a proposed new specie of Trichuris called Trichuris incognita was found in human feces.
+These finding suggest that there may be greater diversity of this parasite than previously recognized.
+Identification of this distinct species could have implications for potential zoonotic transmission of disease.